AmberGi/PegasasBaigiamasisDarbas/README.md

 ### **Cart**
 - Test 3 (testAddBookMedineKaukeToCart)

-*Try to add the book Medine kauke to cart*
+*Try to add the book "Medine kauke" to cart*
 1. Click on "Knygos";
 2. Click on "Naujos knygos";
 3. Click on "Algimantas Cekuolis.
 Medine kauke.
 Mano tikroji istorija";